 Bodywork works with fascia

 Fascia or connective tissue holds the body together, wrapping around every muscle, tendon, ligament and bone.
-Reduced flexibility (holding patterns) is caused by repeated actions over time, and compensations for pain or injury.
+Reduced flexibility and holding patterns are caused by repeated actions, and compensations for pain or injury.
 Holding patterns tend to strengthen over time which is why elderly people may become bent, or our shoulders round and chins jut from working at a computer.

 Structural Integration works to lengthen connective tissue or fascia.
 The elegance of structural integration is that after releasing restrictions in your horse’s tissues, the body naturally uses the additional ‘space’ to rebalance and realign itself where it is most needed.

 Tui-Na is the manual therapy part of Chinese Medicine.
 Like all of Chinese Medicine, its purpose is to work with the body to bring it back to balance and health.
-I use a handful of strokes (out of hundreds) that involve stroking, percussion, stretching, and vibrating tissues of the horse’s body.
+I use a handful of strokes (out of hundreds) that involve bringing physical movement to the tissues of the horse’s body.

 Reiki is life force energy focused through the practitioner.
 Practitioners are attuned to offer Reiki to individuals and situations without attachment to outcome, but for the highest good of all.
 Horses (and dogs and cats) love it, and it is a wonderful therapy when more direct touch is not appropriate.